Top 6 Kickass Historical Buildings of India to See

 Gateway of India is Mumbai’s most notable landmark.
 The construction of the Gate of India was completed in 1924, and the foundation stone was laid in 1911, using the Indo-Saracen style of architecture.
 The main intention behind the construction of this colossal building is to commemorate the arrival of King George V and Queen Mary in Mumbai, who visited in 1911.

-The gate of India has great importance from British India and British emperors.
-Visitors can also see the statue of Chhatrapati Shivaji Maharaj opposite this monument, a 17th-century Indian warrior king.
+The gate of India was essential to British India and the British emperors.
+Visitors can also see the statue of Chhatrapati Shivaji Maharaj, a 17th-century Indian warrior king, opposite this monument.

 Charminar

 There are 149 winding steps towards the top floor of Charminar, which is dedicated to space for prayers.
-There is also a wonderful underground tunnel that connects Charminar with Golconda.
+There is also an incredible underground tunnel that connects Charminar with Golconda.

 Sanchi Stupa

-Sanchi stupa is India’s oldest stone structure and one of the most famous Buddhist monuments, located in Raisen of Madhya Pradesh State.
+Sanchi stupa is India’s oldest stone structure and one of the most famous Buddhist monuments.
+It is located in Raisen, Madhya Pradesh State.
 Sanchi Stupa has a dome-shaped bracket that is surrounded by circumferential paths.

 The crown of the Ashoka pillars is located here, from which the national emblem of India is derived.
 The four main gates in Sanchi Stupa portrayed scenes from the life of Buddha.
-Many carvings and paintings of Buddha can be found in this stupa with Mauryan polish.
+Many carvings and paintings of Buddha can be found in this stupa, which has Mauryan polish.

 Red Fort